andressaabreuzup/crystal-typescript-api-stack/README.md

 The **Typescript API** Stack still uses an initial Template for a new project, it works as a base to create the infrastructure in your AWS environment

-After the base Template, it is possible to use the **`OpenAPI Plugin`** plugin to add the ability to generate the base code of Lambdas, following the Hexagonal model.
-Thus, the code is ready for the development of business rules
+After the base Template, you can use the **`OpenAPI Plugin`** to add the ability to generate a base code of Lambdas, following the Hexagonal model.
+Thus, the code is ready for the business rules development.

 Stack was developed following all good software architecture practices, such as
 - Clean Architecture;